tobias-weiss-ai-xr/opendesk-edu/docs/testing.md

 Furthermore, we analyze all features/usecases which are implemented by a set of more than one applications.
-All these features are not testable naturally by the manufacturers itself, so we develop testcases for such features.
+All these features are not testable naturally by the suppliers, so we develop testcases for such features.

 The openDesk application owners prioritize then this list of end-to-end-testcases, and we